By BCS Staff

 Frequently rated as one of the top three law schools in the United States, Stanford Law School first offered its legal studies curriculum to students in 1893.
 From the beginning the school’s program was noted for its emphasis on cultural diversity and its low student to faculty ratio.
 The Neukom Building, which was completed in 2011 and was designed by Ennead Architects, incorporates quiet study areas for students as well as collaborative spaces to encourage discussion and communication.
 The designers also sought to reduce the 65,000 square foot structure’s environmental impact by installing ceiling fans for ventilation and large glass windows to maximize natural daylight.

-Set to open in the fall of 2014, Fordham University’s new law school building is located on Manhattan’s west side.
+Opened in 2014, Fordham University’s law school building is located on Manhattan’s west side.
 Designed by Pei Cobb Freed and Partners, also known for their design of the Louvre Pyramid and the National Gallery of Art, the building is comprised of a large atrium, law library, and reading room.
 Founded in 1905, Fordham University School of Law campus is situated in thriving Lincoln Center and was designed to complement the neighborhood’s vibrant architectural backdrop.
 The new building doubles the current educational facility and includes clinic areas and common spaces to facilitate learning, exchange of information, and collaboration.